duncanbradley/thesis/conclusion.md

 Data visualisation designers’ choices influence the characteristics of a visualisation and the message conveyed about the data.
 The work presented in this thesis demonstrates the connection between the graphical and semantic levels.

 The work presented in this thesis demonstrates the connection between a visualisation’s physical characteristics and its message.
 Both are determined by a data visualisation designers’ choices.
 Presenting context which is not part of a dataset illustrates the non-impartial aspect of visualisation design.

+Certain constraints limit how widely these findings can be applied.

+For example, a dataset with unequal denominator values would prohibit use of a single denominator value as an axis limit.

+Is numerical context always appropriate way to convey subjective magnitude?
+Mangnitude comes not just from numerical context but also topical context.